dm3/clojure.java-time/README.md

 Java Time introduced a concept of `Clock` - a time entity which can seed the dates, times and zones.
-However, there's no built-in facility which would allow you to influence the date-times created using default constructors ala Joda's `DateTimeUtils/setCurrentMillisSystem`.
+However, there's no built-in facility which would allow you to influence the date-times created using default constructors à la Joda's `DateTimeUtils/setCurrentMillisSystem`.
 Clojure.Java-Time tries to fix that with the `with-clock` macro and the corresponding `with-clock-fn` function: